pratidan2925/DevOps-AWS-Interview-Questions/CI-CD/CICD_README.md

+#### 13. What are the benefits and uses of CI/CD?
+Answer: CI/CD offers several benefits, including:
+Automation: Automates the process of building, testing, and deploying code.
+Speed: Accelerates the release cycle by enabling continuous integration and delivery.
+Quality: Ensures that code is consistently tested and validated before deployment.
+Collaboration: Encourages collaboration between development and operations teams.
+Reliability: Reduces the risk of errors by automating repetitive tasks and enforcing consistency.
+Scenario: In my projects, CI/CD pipelines have been essential in reducing deployment times and improving the overall quality and reliability of the software we deliver.

 #### 3. Can you describe the CI/CD workflow in your project?
 Answer: In my project, the CI/CD workflow typically follows these steps:
 Code Commit: Developers push code changes to the GitHub repository.